• Share this on:

 Tip:

-The Netherlands: highest increase in frozen vegetable imports among all European countries
+The Netherlands: Highest increase in frozen vegetable imports among all European countries

-The Netherlands was the third-largest supplier of frozen vegetables in Europe in 2021, after Belgium and Spain, with 264,412 tonnes in export volumes.
-Sales are dominated by private labels, with Albert Heijn as the leading retail chain.
-Leading independent brands are Bonduelle and Iglo.
-Mondial Foods, one of the leading Dutch export and trading companies, has worldwide coverage in the frozen vegetable trade.
+The Netherlands is not only an importer but also a producer, exporter and transit country for the re-export of frozen vegetables.
+It was the fourth largest supplier of frozen vegetables in the world in 2023, after China, Belgium and Spain, with 325,000 tonnes in export volumes.
+Sales are dominated by private labels, with Albert Heijn being the leading retail chain.
+Leading independent brands are Bonduelle and IgloMondial Foods, one of the leading Dutch export and trading companies, has worldwide coverage in the frozen vegetable trade.

 Tip: